 The Payroll Services unit provides accurate and timely payment of salaries and wages to all faculty, staff and students, and provides excellent customer service to all constituencies.
+Additionally, we administer all time and attendance functions, rules, and monitoring.

 The Payroll Services unit designed and delivered payroll presentations for New Faculty Orientation, with reported positive feedback.